ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/pack.md

 # Pack task type

-Pack task type's purpose is to add Contents to a [Logistic Unit (LU)](/modules/logistics/wms/logistic-units/index.md) The moving can be done as an ad hoc operation  using the [Pack](xref:pack-menu) menu of [WMS Worker](xref:wms-worker).
+Pack task type's purpose is to add Contents to a [Logistic Unit (LU)](/modules/logistics/wms/logistic-units/index.md) and respectively to create new LUs.

+The packing is performed as an ad hoc operation using the [Pack](xref:pack-menu) menu of [WMS Worker](xref:wms-worker).

 ## Result

 The packing results in creating 2 Warehouse Transaction for each line of the LU's Contents.
 The first Warehouse Transaction is needed to issue of content before it was a part of a LU.
-The second performes the receipt of the content as a part of the LU.
+The second performs the receipt of the content as a part of the LU.

-**WarehouseTransaction1 for the issue of the content before it was a part of a LU**
+**WarehouseTransaction1 for the issue of the content before it was a part of a LU:**
 `````````
 WarehouseOrder = NULL